Fire and Christmas Trees (U.S. Consumer Product Safety Commission)

 - Consider recycling real trees after Christmas to prevent them from entering a landfill.

 - Lights always need to be turned off before going to bed or leaving home.

-- Check descriptions for proper use.
+- Check product instructions or descriptions for proper use.
 Some lights specify the safe locations for use.